<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Choosing a Pressure Gauge for Hydrogen Applications

-Hydrogen, in sufficient concentrations and quantities, can create overpressure as a result of unignited releases of pressurized gas or an ignited cloud of released flammable gas.
-In both cases, the overpressure generated can be harmful, causing direct hazards from the overpressure and indirect hazards from building damage or flying debris.
+When hydrogen is present in sufficient concentrations and quantities, it can lead to overpressure.
+This is the result of either unignited releases of pressurized gas or the ignition of a cloud of released flammable gas.
+In both scenarios, the resulting overpressure can be hazardous, posing direct threats from the pressure itself and indirect threats from structural damage or airborne debris.

 If a pressurized gas container is heated, the gas will expand even further.
 If the pressure exceeds the container design rating, mechanical failure will occur.